Lucy Liu

 Podcast: The Lucy Liu Show

-Lucy Liu Quotes
+Lucy Liu Takeaways

 • “I never knew coaching was a career at all when I grew up, even when I told my friends here, some of my friends said, “Coaching is for celebrities or only for the rich and famous and, you know, top executives because a lot of people don’t know about coaching.”
 And for me, that was the case.
 I did not know.
 And once I knew, I’m like, that’s for me for the rest of my life because I get excited helping others.”